RahulSambaraju/content-ops-starter/content/pages/index.md

         title: Handbook
         subtitle: The Routledge Handbook of Discursive Psychology & Social Justice
         text: >
-          Delighted to share that along with Dr Simon Goodman I am editor of the Routledge Handbook of Discursive Psychology & Social Justice.
+          Delighted to share that along with Dr Simon Goodman I am editor of *The Routledge Handbook of Discursive Psychology & Social Justice*.
           The Handbook comprises 7 sections: prejudice, sexism, migration and citizenship, politics and conflict, social movements, the climate crisis, and health.
 With over 35 chapters, this mammoth and highly relevant collection will outline cutting-edge scholarship on various